bcgov/cloud-pathfinder/devhub-content/service-registry/ms-teams.md

 ---
-title: MS Teams (Conference)
+title: BC Gov MS Teams ()
-description: This is an overview of the tool MS Teams, and its current status  within BC Gov.
+description: This is an overview of the tool BC Gov MS Teams, and its current status  within BC Gov.

 ---

-# MS Teams (Conference)
+# BC Gov MS Teams ()